I Have No Intrinsic Value – Who Me?

-The dilemma that arises pits my judgments of myself based on accomplishments, productivity and proving myself worthy in the world, against my spiritual principles, which comes down to “be fulfilled in expressing love, joy, fun and only do what is infinitely pleasing!”
+The dilemma that arises pits my judgments of myself, based on accomplishments, productivity and proving myself worthy in the world, against my spiritual principles, which distills down to “be fulfilled in expressing love, joy, fun and only do what is infinitely pleasing!”

-From a spiritual perspective, I can sometimes see myself as a Clean Slate, and, as well, this moment is a clean slate.
+From a spiritual perspective, I can see myself as a Clean Slate, and, as well, this moment as a clean slate.
 I can choose to bring to this moment whatever it is I want to bring into this moment.
-The only thing that exists in this moment is what I choose to bring into it.
-Discerning exactly what that is, would be tremendously helpful.
-And so the discernment process begins to answer a very simple question – what do I want to do?
+Truth is, the only thing that exists in this moment is what I choose to bring into it.
+Discerning exactly what that is, could be tremendously helpful.
+And so the discernment process begins, in service to answering the question: What do I want to do?

-You know as well as I do that that question has many levels and is highly complex, given all the domains within which we exist, karma and other external influences.
-How do I know what it is I want to do and know with certainty that I’m doing it for my own pure reason and nothing else?
-Truth is, I can’t.
+You know as well as I do that that question has many levels and is highly complex; given all the domains within which we exist; karma and other external influences.
+How do I know what it is I want to do, and how do I know with certainty that I’m doing it for my own pure reason and nothing else?
+Truth is, in this moment, I can’t.

 To a large degree, life coaching is directed toward specific circumstances, wants and desires; for instance, the desire for a long term relationship, a healthier body, more money or a fulfilling career.
 Often the coach works within the problem-solving paradigm, brainstorming with their clients to find the best fitting assignments to assist the client in getting what they want.
 As effective as this is, looking into the bigger picture can be more valuable.

 What we want in our current life – the one we experience in this moment, is in service to a more Universal Human Desire.
-My experience is that by unconcealing my Universal human desires and my existential reality – I live therefore I question my reality – I begin to engage more directly with my core, essential self.
-I’m then able to make choices that profoundly affect all areas of my life, concurrently.
-Having a thinking partner to distinguish all of this with me is super helpful and empowering to get me to my truth and nothing but my truth – So HELP ME JESUS!!!!
+My experience is that by unconcealing my Universal human desires and my existential reality – I live, therefore I question my reality – I begin to engage more directly with my core, essential self.
+I’m then able to make choices that profoundly affect all areas of my life.
+Having a thinking partner to distinguish all of this is super helpful and empowering in order to get me to my truth and nothing but my truth – So HELP ME JESUS!!!!

 Here is an Example of What This Might Be Like